At which campus can I study this program?

 - complete EDUC 490 with a grade of C or higher;

-- complete a presentation portfolio; and
+- complete a program portfolio; and

-1 | For more detailed information see the Secondary Education Handbook. |
+For more detailed information see the Secondary Education Handbook.

 Degree Requirements